IORMA Webinar: Health v Wealth: What are the consequences ?

 30 April 2020

-A video of the whole webinar will appear here shortly
+View the video of the webinar here

 IORMA has brought together a distinguished panel (see below) who have considerable business, financial, economic, political and technological experience.
 They will look forward at which will prove to be dominant – Global or Local; humans or technology; East or West; North or South; young or old ….